 Luke 8:19-21 Then came to him his mother and his brothers, and could not reach him for the crowd.
 And it was told him by some who said, Your mother and your brothers stand outside, desiring to see you.
 And he answered and said unto them, My mother and my brothers are these who hear the word of God, and do it.

-As I continue this series of devotionals on "understanding the will of God", I'd like to talk about a story which is told in all the synoptic gospels, except that Luke's account gives a significant nuance.
-(Many skeptical Bible "critics" point out differences in the gospels to argue that they can't be reliable — yet it's actually the differences which support the validity of these accounts because they reveal that the events recorded were simply experienced and told from slightly different viewpoints, a very common circumstance when people are telling a story.)
+As I continue this series of devotionals on “understanding the will of God,” I’d like to talk about a story that is told in all the synoptic gospels, except that Luke’s account gives a significant nuance.
+(Many skeptical Bible “critics” point out differences in the gospels to argue that they can’t be reliable — yet it’s actually the differences that support the validity of these accounts because they reveal that the events recorded were simply experienced and told from slightly different viewpoints, a very common circumstance when people are telling a story.)

 The word of God is going out across the whole world, and many are hearing it.
 Those who are acting on what it says are defined as the true family of Yeshua!

 Here, then, is another simple approach to living in the will of God.
 Read His Word — and don’t be a hearer only — but be a doer who acts according to what he hears or reads.
 If you do, you reveal that you are a close relative of the Son of God, and that’s a relationship better than any other in the world!